 The studies presented here form just the tip of the iceberg with research in this area still in its infancy.
 However, what is apparent is that sibling rivalry does seem to have some part to play in athletic development, although the exact nature of this is yet to be fully investigated.

-With the 2014 Winter Olympics in Sochi and the 2014 Commonwealth Games in Glasgow, it will be interesting to see how our later born siblings fare in the medal tables and may be a good indication of the potential benefits of being a later born child to gain sporting success.
+In the next Olympic games, it will be interesting to see how our later born siblings fare in the medal tables and may be a good indication of the potential benefits of being a later born child to gain sporting success.

 - Alleyne, R. (2008) ‘Rebecca Adlington’s swimming gold down to sibling rivalry’, Telegraph, 11 August [Online].
 Available at www.telegraph.co.uk/sport/olympics/2540541/Rebecca-Adlingtons-swimming-gold-down-to-sibling-rivalry.html (Accessed 14 December 2012).